Computing at English Martyrs' Catholic Primary School

 Through these apps, we aim to deliver a thorough curriculum that covers the three strands of computing: Digital Literacy, Information Technology (IT) and Computer Science.

 E-safety is of vital importance in our computing curriculum.
 As well as delivering units on e-safety through our computing curriculum, we teach standalone e-safety lessons over the year.
 Our goal is to teach our children to be capable digital citizens, who can monitor their behaviour online and understand responsible internet use.

 Information Technology (IT):

 We aim to provide the children with opportunities to use software for different purposes.
 They will create presentation and Word documents, edit images and videos.
 They will also start to build an understanding of information handling in spreadsheets.
 They will accomplish this by utilising a wide range of apps in 'Just 2 Easy' such as 2Data and 2Office.

 Teaching computational thinking is an important part of computer science.
 This is the ability to break a complex problem into smaller parts and to logically find paths to solutions.
 One way to train this type of thinking is through programming.
 We use the 2Code app in 'Just 2 Easy' to allow children to write code to solve a wide variety of problems and debug code that has been written incorrectly.
 The children will also look into how computer networks are formed.

 Regarding school closures, there are a number of ways in which you can continue your child's education in Computing from home.
-One way that you can do this is through Purple Mash, the site that we use to teach Computing in our school.
+One way that you can do this is through 'Just 2 Easy', the site that we use to teach Computing in our school.
 The children already have accounts set up and there are many activities linked to computing and other curriculum areas for you to use through their website.